 N O R T H P H I L A D E L P H I A

 Rob currently works as program manager for Philadelphia CeaseFire, dedicating much of his time to empowering young people and helping them understand the cyclical nature of gun violence culture on the streets.
-He says that throughout his life, the safety and education of children in neighborhoods with high rates of violence have been neglected, both by those in and outside these communities.
+He says that throughout his life, the safety and education of children in neighborhoods with high rates of violence have been neglected, both by people both in and outside these communities.

 No Time to Be a Kid